-- A research fellow at the Hoover institute focusing on campaigns and elections, health policy, economic policy, and California policy and politics
+- A fellow at the Hoover Institution and Stanford public policy faculty member focusing on health policy, economic policy, campaigns and elections, and California policy and politics

-- Served in the Bush administration as a senior official at the US Department of Health and Human Services
+- Served in both the Obama and Bush administrations, as a member of the Social Security Advisory Board (2015-18) and as a senior official at the US Department of Health and Human Services (2008)

-He earned his PhD and AM in political science from Harvard University, his JD cum laude from Harvard Law School, and his AB magna cum laude in government from Harvard College.
-He is a member of the State Bar of California.
-A native of Rowland Heights, California, he currently lives in the Bay Area with his wife, Cynthia, and his son, Tobin.
+He earned a Ph.D. and an A.M. in political science from Harvard University, his J.D. cum laude from Harvard Law School and an A.B. magna cum laude in government from Harvard College.

 Obamacare: Diagnoses and Prescriptions